mozilla/mozilla-new-products-wp/README.md

-# Mozilla Labs
+# Mozilla New Products

-A new WordPress theme for Mozilla Labs.
+A new WordPress theme for Mozilla New Products.

 ## Table of Contents